eslint/rfcs/designs/2024-plugins.eslint.org-website/README.md

 `eslint` and `eslint.org` use Eleventy to generate web pages from markdown files and other metadata.
 The new website could use Eleventy or another similar tool.
 Any tool will require a specific configuration that will be kept in the repos along with the documentation pages and other assets for website.
+The tooling to build the website pages from the source files will be probably the same.
+Instead of duplicating those tools between the two repos, it may be easier to keep them in a single repo (_which one?_).

 A TSC member will have to create and configure a new site in Netlify.
 This site will serve the domain plugins.eslint.org.
 If possible, the site should be linked to both GitHub repos [`eslint/json`](https://github.com/eslint/json) and [`eslint/markdown`](https://github.com/eslint/markdown).
 If not, we will need to think about it.
 The intent is to be able to update the site to automatically from both repos on a specific trigger.
+Ideally, it should be possible to specify the URLs and metadata of the repos to include in a central configuration.

-It may be also necessary to create a new token for Netlify to fetch data from the repos (I do not know if the current token is automatically enabled to access the new repos or not).
+It may be also necessary to create a new token for Netlify to fetch data from the repos (_I do not know if the current token is automatically enabled to access the new repos or not_).

 **TODO:**
 * collect suggestions and elaborate